op-amp/python-cheatsheets/py-Syntax.md

 ### Encapsulation

-Private attributes are denoted using single or double underscores as the prefix.
-Some special attributes that begin with double underscores:
+Private attributes, denoted by a single or double underscores as the prefix, prevent data from direct modifications.

+Special private attributes:

-1. Constructors: class instantiation automatically invokes the `__init__()` method for the newly-created class instance if defined.
+1. Constructor - class instantiation automatically invokes the `__init__()` method for the newly-created class instance if defined.
-2. Docstrings: `__doc__` gives the documentation string of that class.
+2. Docstring - `__doc__` gives the documentation string of that class.

 ### The Self Parameter